 What is the ideal length of your leggings

-You can never go wrong with full length leggings.
+You can never go wrong with full-length leggings.
 These elongate and will make your legs appear longer.

-If you are short though, mid calf and short leggings should be worn with caution as they will make you look smaller.
+If you are short though, mid-calf and short leggings should be worn with caution as they will make you look smaller.

 What about jeggings and skinny jeans?

 I’m also a big fan of looser fitting leggings, jeggings or skinny jeans.
 Check our articles on the best jeggings or the best skinny jeans.

 Above is a look I wore while traveling.
 Also take a look at travel outfits for women over 40.

 These will not show every curve in your legs, but will provide nice vertical lines and make your legs look long and slim.

 Depending on the kind of jeggings and skinny jeans you choose, your tops can be shorter for these pants although, just like leggings, they will also look good with longer tops.